2011JavaReact/jwilsonProject0/README.md

 Once the configuration of these tools has been completed:

 1. run the InventoryCreate.sql on your postgresql instance to create the database.
-    - be sure to comment out insert statements if you do not want test data in your database.
+    - be sure to comment out product and inventory insert statements if you do not want test data in your database.
 2. run the following command to package the project into a war file.
 > mvn clean package

 3. copy the war file from the target directory into the webapps directory of your tomcat installation.
 4. start your tomcat server and begin testing.
+    - default credentials : username- imaster password- password.
+    - please use this user account to create a new admin user and delete the default user for security.